wolfSSL/wolfTPM/docs/FWTPM.md

   `wc_MlKemKey_MakeKeyWithRandom` → (ek, dk).
 Wire format stores only 64-byte
   seed per TCG Part 2 Table 206.

-All three labels are logged in `docs/v185_pqc/SPEC_DECISIONS.md` as DEC-0001 (interpretation, pending TCG Part 4 v185 publication).
+These label strings are an interpretation — TCG Part 4 v185 (which would normatively specify them) is unpublished, so they are subject to change if rc5 / Part 4 v185 prescribe different labels.

 ### Sign / Verify Sequences